sajo3/Flappy-Bird-Unity/README.md

 ![Gameplay](gameplay.gif)

-This project, titled "Flappy Bird," is a Flappy Bird game clone developed using the Unity game engine.
-It was created as a part of a challenge to develop a popular game from scratch, without any prior knowledge of Unity or game development.
-The aim of this project is to showcase the learning journey and progress made throughout the development process.
+This project, named "Flappy Bird," is a recreation of the popular Flappy Bird game, developed using the Unity game engine.
+It was initiated as a challenge to build a well-known game from scratch, without any prior experience in Unity or game development.
+The objective of this project is to demonstrate the learning journey and the progress made throughout the development process.

 ## Game Description